Technology Stack

 |---|---|---|---|

-| OS Threads (Netty) | ~10,000 | High (callbacks, futures) | ~1 MB |
+| Platform thread per connection | ~10,000 | Moderate (blocking code, high thread cost) | ~1 MB |

 | Reactive (WebFlux) | ~100,000 | Very High (reactive chains) | ~10 KB |

-| Virtual Threads | ~1,000,000+ | Low (blocking code) | ~1 KB |
+| Virtual Threads | High (platform dependent) | Low (blocking code) | ~1 KB |

 Java 25 Features

-- Virtual Threads — Per-connection lightweight threads
+- Virtual Threads — Per-connection lightweight threads; each accepted

 Project Stats